-Accountum Ltd is “an accountancy and tax advisory firm”.
-We are registered in England and Wales as a limited liability company under number 07306110 and our registered office is at Sweden House, 5 Upper Montagu Street, London W1H 2AG.
+Accountum Limited is an accountancy and tax advisory firm.
+We are registered in England and Wales as a limited company] under number: 07306110 and our registered office is at Sweden House, 5 Upper Montagu Street, London W1H 2AG, UK

 For the purpose of the Data Protection Legislation and this notice, we are the ‘data controller’.
 This means that we are responsible for deciding how we hold and use personal data about you.
 We are required under the Data Protection Legislation to notify you of the information contained in this privacy notice.

 We have appointed a Data Protection Officer.
 Our Data Protection Officer is our Data Protection Point of Contact and is responsible for assisting with enquiries in relation to this privacy notice or our treatment of your personal data.
 Should you wish to contact our Data Protection Point of Contact you can do so using the contact details noted at paragraph 11(Contact Us), below.

 - THE KIND OF INFORMATION WE HOLD ABOUT YOU

 The information we hold about you may include the following: